Short-term trading strategies for beginners

 Although stock markets do have specific trading hours – meaning there will be less volatility out of hours – they are still a favourite for those looking to trade short term.
 You’d either employ a day trading strategy and close trades out at the end of each day or hold positions over a few days.

-There are two different routes to taking a position on shares: investing through our share dealing service or speculating on the future market price via CFDs.
+You can take a position on shares speculating on the future market price via CFDs.
 However, trading is more suited for use over the short term, as it opens up the prospect of going both long and short on the price of shares.